Do you need to access the WordPress error logs to troubleshoot a problem on your site?

-In this article, we’ll show you how to find and access your WordPress error logs.
+In this article, we will show you how to find and access your WordPress error logs.

 How and When Can WordPress Error Logs Help?

 Are you having problems with your WordPress website?
-Checking your WordPress error logs can help you find the source of problems such as slow website performance, plugins that aren’t working properly, and website crashes.
+Checking your WordPress error logs can help you find the source of the issues, such as slow website performance, plugins that aren’t working properly, and website crashes.